TienZhao/suoyan.pro/README.md

 #### Neo4j

-- Since the Neo4j graph database is not included in the in git scope, you need to install it separately by yourself, then create a new Graph, set account & password, and run it.
+- The Neo4j graph database is located in the `neo4j` directory.
+Neo4j runs at `localhost:7474` by default and it can be be accessed through a browser.
 - Before running the NestJS backend, you also need to configure the account, password, and port of Neo4j in the `server\apps\admin\src\admin.credentials.ts` file.
 The example is as follows.

 ```typescript